 - Latin America, U.S. and Puerto Rico

-With the spread of Zika in more than 70 countries and territories, Americares continues its efforts to educate families on how to prevent the disease while providing supplies to help protect them from mosquitoes that carry the Zika virus.
+With the spread of Zika and other mosquito-borne diseases, Americares has continued its efforts to educate families on prevention while providing supplies to help protect them from mosquitoes that carry the Zika virus.

 The World Health Organization first declared an international public health emergency on February 1, 2016 because of a suspected link between the virus, which has no cure, and microcephaly, a condition in which babies are born with unusually small heads and abnormal brain development.
-Since that time, while the emergency has been lifted, world health experts are preparing for a long struggle against the disease as the association between the increase in babies born with microcephaly, other possible birth defects and the incidence of Guillain-Barré syndrome has coincided with the growing number of Zika virus infections.
+Since that time, while the emergency has been lifted, world health experts are facing a long struggle against the disease as the association between the increase in babies born with microcephaly, other possible birth defects and the incidence of Guillain-Barré syndrome has coincided with the growing number of Zika virus infections.

 Helping Families Protect Against Zika

-Throughout Latin America and the Caribbean, where infection rates are highest, Americares is working to ensure hospitals and clinics have the medicine, supplies and support for prevention programs to address this health crisis and provide the best possible care.
+Throughout Latin America and the Caribbean, where infection rates have been highest, Americares continues working to ensure hospitals and clinics have the medicine, supplies and support for prevention programs to address this health crisis and provide the best possible care.
 Since prevention is the key to controlling Zika, protection kits with repellent, bed nets and educational materials have been distributed to families and pregnant women in El Salvador, Colombia and Haiti.

 The Americares Family Clinic in El Salvador, began tracking suspected Zika infections in early December 2015 in coordination with the Ministry of Health.
 Since that time, the clinic has developed and strengthened Zika prevention and intervention programs supporting control efforts by providing family protection kits and educational and training materials for target groups in the community at high risk of Zika, including pregnant women, women of childbearing age and mothers who have had Zika symptoms during pregnancy.
 In partnership with Maternova, Americares is also piloting a personal protective apparel line for women and girls in El Salvador to help prevent the spread of Zika and other vector-borne diseases.
-The Clinic will be assessing the compliance of personal protective apparel and providing feedback on future design.
+The Clinic is assessing the compliance of personal protective apparel and providing feedback on future design.